RajSourabh1/Insurance-Management-System/README.md

 # Tech Stack
-This project uses the following tech stack:
+This project uses some of the following tech stacks:

 - Spring Boot
 * Hibernate